Tree nut allergy factsheet

 The most important thing you can do is support your child in avoiding tree nuts in their diet.
 You can also educate your child, family, and friends about allergies, reactions, and what to do in an emergency.

-Parents of younger children will need to read ingredient lists and learn to find tree nuts in foods and drinks.
+Parents of younger children must read ingredient lists and learn to find tree nuts in foods and drinks.

 Older children can be supported in learning to read ingredient lists and find tree nuts in foods.